CoMakery/comakery-app/README.md

 * Join CoMakery and hit the follow button on the [CoMakery MetaProject](https://www.comakery.com/projects/2)
 * Create a GitHub issue or comment on one

-# Installation
+# Development Setup

+CoMakery is written for Ruby on Rails, React, Postgres, MetaMask, Ethereum and other blockchains.

 ## Configuration

-We use environment variables for app "secrets", and values which vary between environments, eg staging and production.
+We use environment variables for app "secrets", and values which vary between environments - such as staging and production.

-## Local development
+## Install

 Prerequisites: